mairi-m/mtDNA/README.md

 ## Tools
 We will create [an agent based model](https://en.wikipedia.org/wiki/Agent-based_model) using [python](https://www.python.org/) and the [MESA library](https://mesa.readthedocs.io/en/stable/).
 Python is a popular easy to read programming language which I already have experiance in.
 It can also be used with the MESA library for agent based modelling which is why we are using it.

+## Timescale

+In the beginning I split the project into 5 sections:
+- Meetings with Conor Lawless
+- Researching the biology behind the project
+- Learning how to use the mesa library
+- Creating the model
+- Documentation

+I researched the biology first to gain a better understanding of the project and then documented what I learned in github.
+I then began learning how to use the mesa library.
+I had meetings with Conor and added to the documentation throughout the project.

+I used google sheets ((sheet linked here)[https://docs.google.com/spreadsheets/d/1H-vyV8cI5vYHMRJBZxGlX5kHtQQPEzIrgFyDWQjZb1U/edit?usp=sharing]) to organise my time and ensure I spent long enough on the project.

 ## References
 http://mito.ncl.ac.uk/clonexp/clonal_expansion/